chapel-lang/chapel/man/chpl.rst

-    By default, **chpl** munges all user identifiers in the generated C code in order to minimize the chances of conflict with an identifier or keyword in C (in the current implementation, this is done by appending ’\_chpl’ to the identifier).
+    By default, **chpl** munges all user identifiers in the generated C code in order to minimize the chances of conflict with an identifier or keyword in C (in the current implementation, this is done by appending '\_chpl' to the identifier).
 This flag provides the ability to disable this munging.
 Note that whichever mode, the flag is in, **chpl** may perform additional munging in order to implement Chapel semantics in C, or for other reasons.